ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 19.03/18.09.7-LTS

+* Pressing Control+NVDA+R to reload saved settings will now also reload Studio add-on settings, and pressing this command three times will also reset Studio add-on settings to defaults along with NVDA settings.

 ## Version 19.02

 * Removed standalone add-on update check feature, including update check command from SPL Assistant (Control+Shift+U) and add-on update check options from add-on settings.
 Add-on update check is now performed by Add-on Updater.